rayanamal/screentime-nixos/README.md

 sudo git clone "https://github.com/rayanamal/screentime-nixos.git"
 ```

-2. Edit the constants at the start of the `screentime.nu` file:
+2. Set the configuration options at the start of the `screentime.nu` file.
-	- `TIMEZONE`: Set your timezone.
-	- `ALLOWED_HOURS`: Your productive hours.
-You'll be able to use your computer in this time range.
-	- `EXTRA_MINS`: Allowed maxiumum extra time per day.
-You'll be able to use your computer outside of `ALLOWED_HOURS` for the duration specified here.
-Intended to be used for emergencies.
-	- `MAX_OFFLINE`: Allowed maximum offline usage time.
-You'll be allowed to use the computer when offline for the duration specifed here.

-You're given 5 minutes every time you boot independent of all these settings.
+You're given 3 minutes every time you boot independent of all the options.

 3. Change the cloned repository's ownership to `root` if it's not already: